TechX-Resources/LLM/README.md

 - [TensorFlow](https://www.tensorflow.org/)
 - [Weights & Biases](https://wandb.ai/) for experiment tracking

-## 🤝 Contributing

-We welcome contributions!
-Please feel free to submit a Pull Request.

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Contact

-For any questions or concerns, please open an issue in this repository or contact the course instructors.

 ## 🙏 Acknowledgments
 Special thanks to the open-source community and all the researchers who have contributed to the field of Natural Language Processing and Large Language Models.